bksteiny/bksteiny.github.io/_posts/2016-12-03-devopsdayskc2016-sponsor-mgmt.markdown

 5. Shipping Logistics
 6. Pitch & Raffle Coordination

-I covered Prospectus creation in [/_posts/2016/11/13/devopsdayskc2016-dates-venues-things-sponsors-ask-for.html](Dates, Venues, and Things Sponsors Ask For), so I won’t cover it here.
+I covered prospectus creation in the [Dates, Venues, and Things Sponsors Ask For](http://chrisstein.io/devopsdays/2016/11/13/devopsdayskc2016-dates-venues-things-sponsors-ask-for.html) post, so I won’t cover it here.
 I’ll skip to the Sponsorship Guide.

 ### Sponsorship Guide